moodlehq/mdlrelease/README.md

 ### Beta release

 The following steps must be followed to perform a beta release.
-The beta release puts the master branch into a beta state.
-This usually happens in conjunction with QA testing, however it can happen any time we feel the master branch is maturing + stabilising in the lead up to a major release.
+The beta release puts the main branch into a beta state.
+This usually happens in conjunction with QA testing, however it can happen any time we feel the main branch is maturing + stabilising in the lead up to a major release.
 Stable branches are skipped of course.

 **0. Ensure that we have achieved true roll-ability**